-An alpha version of the software for correcting WFC3/UVIS CTE is now available at the CTE Tools page
+UPDATE As of May 20, 2013, software for correcting subarray WFC3/UVIS CTE is available, also on the CTE Tools page.

 AUTHORS: Jay Anderson, John MacKenty, Sylvia Baggett, and Kai Noeske

-A recent White Paper (MacKenty & Smith 2012) provides a variety of ways to address CTE issues in WFC3/UVIS and ACS imaging.
+A White Paper (MacKenty & Smith 2012) provides a variety of ways to address CTE issues in WFC3/UVIS and ACS imaging.
 The results presented here reinforce the general findings of that paper, adding specifics about the mitigation achieved as a function of the background in the image (see Baggett & Anderson 2012).
-Cycle 19 and Cycle 20 WFC3/UVIS users should take note of these results in planning (or re-planning) their Phase-2 submissions.

 As discussed in the references above, the post-flash illumination pattern of WFC3 varies by about +/-20% across the full field of view.
 The flux is lowest in the lower left and upper left corners (C and A amps, respectively) and highest on the right side (B and D amps).
 The pdf below shows the normalized pattern for shutter blade A; differences between the shutter blades are less than a few percent.